KUIU Layering System Guide

 An outer layer cut gives you ample room for your base and mid-layers, with the addition of a thinner insulation piece.
-If precipitation is consistent, a hard shell will fit over the top.Shop Soft Shell
+If precipitation is consistent, a hard shell will fit over the top.Shop All Soft Shell Layers

 The whole premise behind insulation is heat retention, but choosing the proper insulation is based off your activity level.
 Super Down options are constructed with a down proof coating to keep the clusters from migrating through the fabric.
 That coating makes these pieces windproof and limits breathability, which in turn traps body heat inside the garment.
 With that being said, these are not pieces for active hunts.
 Down insulation should be picked for stationary situations where the heat being trapped is generated by resting body heat, i.e. long glassing sessions, sitting in a blind/stand.

 Kenai ULTRA is insulated with 3DeFX+ synthetic insulation.
 Unlike its Down counterparts, these pieces are uncoated maximizing its breathability and eliminating a majority of the noise created by these coated fabrics.
 With its breathability and features like ventilating pit-zips, Kenai is known as “active insulation”.
 It excels in cold weather situation when you are constantly on the move and need the warmth and breathability to stay comfortable and prevent the accumulation of sweat.
 In milder conditions, this can be worn as your insulation layer without the worry of overheating.

 Choosing an insulation layer should be strictly based off your activity level and hunt style.
 These are designed to be lightweight and packable, and are typically not the most durable pieces.
 Keep that in mind when in the field.Shop All Insulation Layers